threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/tfgrid/registry/wiki/README.md

 - Register any type of information (website, blog, wiki, doc, solutionpackage, threebotpackage).
 - Registered info could be encrypted or public.
 - If data is encrypted only authors and readers can access it.
-- Data is signed using `NACL` by the 3Bot's private key signature and verified with his verify key.
+- Data is signed using `NACL` by the 3Bot's private key signature and verified with its verify key.
 - Find any piece of information you want by many filters (country_code, format, category, topic)
 - If data is public you can return it in the format you want.